 What is Clover?

-Clover is an open source EFI bootloader that was developed two years ago by developers based at Project OS X. The group of developers was led by Slice; they were trying to come up with something that will solve inherent in existing OSX installation methods that is based on legacy boot leaders.
+Clover is an open source EFI bootloader that was developed two years ago by developers based at Project OS X. The group of developers was led by Slice; they were trying to come up with something that will solve inherent in existing OSX installation methods that are based on legacy boot leaders.

-The other problems that Clover aims to solve are boots trouble desktop and laptop, use of native OSX installation media, ability to patch DSDT, create OS X recovery partition, solve multi boot issues and solve traditional boot loader.
+The other problems that Clover aims to solve are boots trouble desktop and laptop, use of native OSX installation media, ability to patch DSDT, create OS X recovery partition, solve multi boot issues and solve traditional bootloader.